“Good manners are appreciated as much as bad manners are abhorred.”

 Guiding your child to practice good manners is an important task that needs your active involvement.
 Here are some simple steps that can ensure smooth and effective learning (3) (4).

-1. Teach moral values that form a basis to choose the right attitude and behavior.
-Instilling self-control, compassion, kindness, and empathy teaches a child to stay calm and respond positively towards others even when they feel anxious, impatient, or angry.
+- Teach moral values to form a basis for choosing the right attitude and behavior.
+Instilling self-control, compassion, kindness, and empathy are some moral values for kids that teaches them to stay calm and respond positively towards others even when they feel anxious, impatient, or angry.

-1. Help them practice their learning in practical situations.
+- Help them practice their learning in practical situations.
 Guidance is required on practicing table etiquette, keeping oneself clean, talking politely with others, and seeking permission wherever necessary.
+Utilize role-play scenarios where children can practice good manners in a safe environment.
+This will help them to internalize the lessons and apply them in real-life situations.

-1. Acknowledge good manners and praise your child whenever they are well-behaved.
+- Acknowledge good manners and praise your child whenever they are well-behaved.
 Share it with other family members and let them appreciate the child, too.
 It will help boost the child’s self-esteem and confidence and motivate them to do better.
-It will also reinforce the positive behaviors and make it more likely that they will engage in them in the future.
+It will also reinforce the positive behavior in children, helping them grow into a well-behaved individual.

 Following these steps persistently can help children learn good manners effectively.